 Again, select the specific resource group created in Azure

-the Zip deploy file is ready to be pushed to Azure Portal
+Now, the Zip deploy file is ready to be pushed to Azure Portal.

-The Azure Function App has been published successfully
+Simultaneously, the Azure Function App is successfully published.

 Finally, we can see that the process succeeded